-Hygiene clean apron and head covering

-regular washing of hands - no nail varnish

-no licking fingers or spoons regular cleaning of work area

-hot, soapy water for washing dishes - replaced frequently

-clean dish cloth and tea towel tea towel not used to dry hands throwing away or washing anything dropped on the floor covering food when not being used using refrigerator to store perishable foods different equipment and surfaces for raw and cooked food not scraping out all the mixture from bowls e.g. cake mixture, cream throwing away large pieces of food peeling vegetables thickly - discarding too many outer leaves left-over ingredients and garnishes left on food trays not using all of prepared pastry - throwing away gas or electricity left on when not in use steamer put on too early water wasted - washing vegetables under running water etc.
+Hygiene clean apron and head covering regular washing of hands - no nail varnish no licking fingers or spoons regular cleaning of work area hot, soapy water for washing dishes - replaced frequently clean dish cloth and tea towel tea towel not used to dry hands throwing away or washing anything dropped on the floor covering food when not being used using refrigerator to store perishable foods different equipment and surfaces for raw and cooked food Economy preparing more ingredients than required not scraping out all the mixture from bowls e.g. cake mixture, cream throwing away large pieces of food peeling vegetables thickly - discarding too many outer leaves left-over ingredients and garnishes left on food trays not using all of prepared pastry - throwing away gas or electricity left on when not in use steamer put on too early water wasted - washing vegetables under running water etc. preheating oven for more than ten minutes no lids on pans small pans on large hotplates